 Naturally, you might be hesitant to look into life insurance because of the cost.
 You’re not alone; 80% of people surveyed in the Barometer study overestimated the cost of life insurance.

 Life insurance, particularly term life insurance, is far more affordable than most people think.
-With term life, you can get especially low premiums when you’re young and healthy—so applying when you’re “just married” could work in your favor.
+With term life, you can get exceptionally low premiums when you’re young and healthy—so applying when you’re “just married” could work in your favor.
 I wish my husband and I would have thought of that when we said our “I dos” back in 1999!